-- (1) The agency may determine a school is at risk if it demonstrates a pattern or history of one or more of the conditions described in the definition of at risk. - (2) A school determined to be at risk may petition the agency to reconsider that designation if the school believes it is unreasonable, unfair, or not in keeping with the intent and purpose of the act.
-The agency will consider the school's petition and may rescind the at risk designation. - (3) The school's owner and/or director will be required to meet with agency staff to discuss the conditions that lead to being designated at risk. - (4) A school determined to be at risk will be placed on probation and will be required to provide: - (a) A school improvement plan acceptable to the agency within thirty days after meeting with agency staff; - (b) A line of credit if appropriate; and - (c) Monthly progress reports for up to twelve months that include at a minimum: - (i) Steps taken to correct identified deficiencies; and - (ii) Current student directory information. - (5) During the probation period the school must demonstrate improvement or the agency will take action to suspend or revoke its license. - (6) The agency may publish on its web site, a list of schools whose licenses have been either suspended or revoked.
+- (a) Failure to meet the standards of financial responsibility: - (b) Misrepresentation; - (c) A decrease in enrollment from the previous reporting period of fifty percent or more or twenty-five students, whichever is greater; - (d) Frequent substantiated complaints filed with the agency; - (e) Staff turnover from the previous year of fifty percent or more or three staff, whichever is greater; and - (f) Conditions listed in (c) and (e) of this subsection, caused by unusual circumstances, shall be evaluated by the agency and exceptions may be granted. - (3) A school determined to be at-risk may petition the agency to reconsider that designation if the school believes it is unreasonable, unfair, or not in keeping with the intent and purpose of the act.
+The agency will consider the school's petition and may rescind the at risk designation. - (4) The school's owner and/or director will be required to meet with agency staff to discuss the conditions that lead to being designated at-risk. - (5) A school determined to be at-risk will be placed on probation and will be required to provide: - (a) A school improvement plan acceptable to the agency within thirty days after meeting with agency staff; - (b) A line of credit if appropriate; and - (c) Monthly progress reports for up to twelve months that include at a minimum: - (i) Steps taken to correct identified deficiencies; and - (ii) Current student directory information. - (6) During the probation period the school must demonstrate improvement or the agency will take action to suspend or revoke its license. - (7) The agency may publish, on its web site, a list of schools whose licenses have been either suspended or revoked. - (8) A school previously deemed "at-risk," but has met its corrective action plan, will be given a provisional license; if, at the next renewal, the school fails to meet the fiscal requirements, the agency may take action but not limited to, placing the school on at-risk status again.

 [Statutory Authority: RCW 28.10.040 [28C.10.040].
-08-04-110, § 490-105-175, filed 2/6/08, effective 3/8/08.]
+WSR 15-24-088, § 490-105-175, filed 11/30/15, effective 12/31/15; WSR 08-04-110, § 490-105-175, filed 2/6/08, effective 3/8/08.]

-WAC 490-105-180 How are student complaints handled?
+WAC 490-105-180 Student complaints.
 (See RCW 28C.10.084(10) and 28C.10.120.)